sakethdevx/diabetes-prediction/README.md

 # Diabetes Prediction App

-A production-ready web application for diabetes prediction using machine learning.
+A production-ready web application for diabetes prediction using machine learning, deployed on Streamlit Cloud.

 ## Features
 - Interactive UI with real-time predictions